-Bidens pilosa is an easy plant to dislike.
+Bidens alba is an easy plant to dislike.
 I haven't liked it for close to 20 years.

 The flower heads — small white petals surrounding orange centers — are a "nothing special" bloom, too small and irregular to be pretty and lacking a pleasant fragrance.
 The hairy stems have a tendency to bend over and re-root.

 After years of pulling out the offensive plants only to find myself with an itchy rash on my arm, I learned that contact with the hairy parts causes a bothersome irritation in people who have sensitive skin.
 That's odd, because one of the many herbal uses of Bidens alba is to crush the flower heads and rub them on insect bites to relieve irritation and swelling.
 Go figure.

 Although I'm not wild about this plant's flowers, leaves or growth habit, what I particularly loathe are its seeds.
 Demon spike grass has "hitchhiker" seeds that attach themselves with unyielding tenacity to anything that brushes by.
 That means if you go for a walk in the woods or alongside a road where Bidens alba is growing, you will return home with dozens of these miniature barbed bayonets clinging to your shoes, shoelaces, socks, pants or skirt.